Business Proposal: Adaptation

 ViuTV acquired the rights to remake Business Proposal.
 Starring Mirror members Anson Lo and Edan Lui, the adaptation premiered on ViuTV and on the streaming platform Viu on November 27, 2023.

-An Indian remake in two languages was reported to be in works as of 2023.
+An Indian remake in two languages was reported to be in development as of 2023.

 An Indonesian remake of the series has been announced as a film and has been released on February 6, 2025.

-A Chinese remake is in the works with a release date yet to be announced.
+A Chinese remake is in development, with a release date yet to be announced.